 What To Put In Your Toddler Diaper Bag

 To help you through this transition, I’m going to tell you exactly what we keep in my toddler’s diaper bag.
-I’ll also include a printable checklist for you at the end of this post!
+I’ll also include a printable checklist for you in this post!

 First thing’s first–you have to have a bag to put the stuff in.

 You can keep using a regular baby diaper bag if you want to, but I highly recommend investing in a toddler backpack.